 - Shop Amazon as usual

-Fakespot began as an Amazon-only extension, but now can be used with other online retailers as well.
-In addition to helping you vet reviews, Fakespot can also help you to find the best prices on products as well.
+Fakespot began as an Amazon-only extension, but it can be used with other online retailers as well.
+In addition to helping you vet reviews, Fakespot can also help you to find the best prices on your favorite items.

-ReviewMeta works as a browser extension or as a stand alone site.
+ReviewMeta works as both a browser extension and a standalone site that checks for fake reviews.

-To use for single product reviews, simply to go to ReviewMeta.com.
-Once there, you can copy and paste the Amazon product page URL you wish to analyze.
-Within a few minutes, the site will generate a report for that product including sorting out potentially fake reviews and updating the product rating to reflect findings.
+To use for single product reviews, go to ReviewMeta.com and copy and paste the Amazon product page URL.
+Within a few minutes, the site will generate a report for that product while sorting out potentially fake reviews.
+It may also update the product rating to more accurately reflect what it found.